-This report provides a summary of how the Palo Alto community has come together in response to the tragedy of teen suicide.
-The report describes an effective, comprehensive, community-based mental health plan for overall youth well-being in Palo Alto.
-The plan, described in this report, draws on our nation’s best known practices for community-based mental health and suicide prevention.
-The report provides a detailed description of 22 strategies that fall into three broad categories: Education, Prevention and Intervention.
-Each of the 22 strategies is described in the following manner:
+The Strategic Plan provides a summary of how the Palo Alto community has come together in response to the tragedy of teen suicide.
+The Strategic Plan describes an effective, comprehensive, community-based plan for overall youth well-being and suicide prevention in Palo Alto.
+The plan draws on our nation’s best known practices for community-based mental health and suicide prevention.

 The Palo Alto community has a long history of community collaboration in support of youth and teens.
 The recommendations in this plan should be viewed as building on the strengths of existing community collaborations and efforts in support of youth and teens.
 Moreover, this plan should be viewed as a work in progress; a beginning rather than an end toward greater suicide prevention and social / emotional health for youth and teens in Palo Alto.

 This Strategic Plan represents the best collective thinking of local and national experts, Palo Alto’s community leaders, parents and students on how we as a community should proceed, as we strive to realize the Project Safety Net (PSN) problem statement, to develop and implement an effective, comprehensive, community-based mental health plan for overall youth well-being in Palo Alto.
 Learn more about the PSN 2013-2014 Strategic Plan.

 The Palo Alto community struggles with the pain and loss of youth to suicide.
 There is urgency for ongoing, coordinated community action to promote youth well-being and prevent suicide.

 Values & Guiding Principals Used in Developing the Strategic Plan